beatcracker/Ori-Controller-Remap/Readme.md

+Please note that [Ori and the Blind Forest: Definitive Edition](http://store.steampowered.com/app/387290) supports [native controller remapping](http://steamcommunity.com/app/387290/discussions/0/364040166669190939/).
+Use this tool only if you have original, non-Definitive edtion.

+---

 ###Info
 As many of you know it's almost impossible to play Ori with non-XBOX gamepad: all buttons are messed up and Unity's built-in remapper doesn't work properly (you can't rebind jump button).
 This tool is intended to fix it.